XIMDEX/cognitrek/ComponentArchitecture/adapters.md

 **This component is located in the `backend/Modules/LlmModule` folder.**

-This document provides a comprehensive overview of the LLMModule, designed to manage and interact with different Large Language Model (LLM) APIs in a modular and extensible manner.
+This document provides a comprehensive overview of the LLMModule, designed to manage and interact with various large language model (LLM) APIs in a modular and extensible manner.
 The module includes adapters for various LLM services, enabling integration with platforms such as OpenAI, Anthropic, and Llama.

 # Module Overview

-The LLMModule facilitates interactions with multiple LLM providers through a standardized interface.
+The LLMModule facilitates interaction with multiple LLM providers through a standardized interface.
 This modular design enables flexibility and scalability, allowing developers to easily integrate new LLMs by implementing specific adapters.

 # File Descriptions